Do you have long-term partnerships with suppliers in China?

 Yes, long-term suppliers tend to offer better pricing, especially when there's a consistent order volume and mutual trust.

-Suppliers are more likely to offer bulk discounts to long-term partners.
-This is because they can predict future orders and plan their production schedules more effectively.
-This allows them to offer lower prices, which can be crucial in cost-sensitive industries.
+Suppliers are more likely to offer bulk discounts to long-term partners because they can predict future orders and plan production effectively.
+This loyalty translates into priority in production schedules and more flexible payment terms.

 How do you maintain these long-term supplier relationships?

-To maintain strong supplier relationships, I focus on regular communication, transparency, mutual growth, and resolving conflicts quickly when they arise.
+To maintain strong supplier relationships, I focus on regular communication, transparency, mutual growth, and resolving conflicts quickly.

-In China, relationships—often referred to as "guanxi"—are essential for long-term business success.
-I invest time in building a personal rapport with my suppliers, going beyond just business transactions.
-This helps me understand their challenges and goals, which in turn helps me better support them as a long-term partner.
+In China, relationships—referred to as "Guanxi"—are essential.
+I invest time in building a personal rapport with suppliers, going beyond just business transactions.
+Regular visits to suppliers in China help solidify